-To learn how to make an appeal, see Chapter 9.
+To learn how to make an appeal, refer to Chapter 9, Section F5, page 183.

 B. Sending a request for payment

 Send us your bill and proof of any payment you have made.
 Proof of payment can be a copy of the check you wrote or a receipt from the provider.
 It is a good idea to make a copy of your bill and receipts for your records.
 You can ask your care coordinator for help.